LeeSecurity-ace/SecureAccountManager/README.md

 # Account Information Manager

 ## Overview
 The Account Information Manager is a secure and scalable system designed to manage user accounts and their associated service entries.
-It uses robust encryption for sensitive data, ensuring user credentials and service passwords are safely stored.
+It uses AES-128 encryption for sensitive data, ensuring user credentials and service passwords are safely stored.

 ---